For using the igraph C library

 igraph_error_t igraph_read_graph_graphdb(igraph_t *graph, FILE *instream, igraph_bool_t directed);

-This is a binary format, used in the graph database for isomorphism testing.
-From the (now defunct) graph database homepage:
+This is a binary format, used in the ARG Graph Database for isomorphism testing.
+For more information, see https://mivia.unisa.it/datasets/graph-database/arg-database/

 The graphs are stored in a compact binary format, one graph per file.
 The file is composed of 16 bit words, which are represented using the so-called little-endian convention, i.e. the least significant byte of the word is stored first.